omkar787/SoPhish/CONTRIBUTING.md

  - create a sperate folder for separate Social media platforms

 If you have any other doubts, you can raise a issue.

+This repository does not encourage any attacks on any Company or Individual in any form.
+This project is only for learning purposes